amacharla15/Anti-Aliasing/csci650-anti-aliasing-main/README.md

 ### Addtional Information

-Eric's SSAA script can be run by cloning this repository and installing dependencies with `pip install -r requirements.txt`.
+SSAA script can be run by cloning this repository and installing dependencies with `pip install -r requirements.txt`.
 Usage is as follows:
 ```bash
 python ssaa.py <input_image> <output_image>
 ```